-- To understand potential economic impacts on fishing communities, a model will be developed that links changes in future fishery ex-vessel revenues in response to climate change to the economies of GOA fisheries-dependent regions.
+- To understand potential economic impacts on fishing communities, this project will use a Southwest Alaska regional economic model called 10 region multi-regional social accounting matrix (10MRSAM) model.
+A web tool (https://nwecon.psmfc.org/) made based on this model was published in 2022.
+This model will link changes in future fishery ex-vessel revenues in response to climate change to the economies of GOA fisheries-dependent regions.
 Project Lead: Dr. Chang Seung

-- This model will provide insights on human adaptation to climate change to shape responses that will be incorporated under the fleet dynamics and fisheries management model and the community economic model.
-Stakeholder input will be critical to informing this component and is currently being sought.
-Project Lead: Dr. Marysia Szymkowiak
+- This research portfolio provides insights on human adaptation to climate change to inform the fleet dynamics and fisheries management model and the community economic model.
+Stakeholder input through an ongoing series of community workshops is critical to this component.
+Project Lead: Dr. Marysia Szymkowiak; Research Assistant: Andrew Steinkruger

 Through this effort, researchers will link outputs from biological models to socioeconomic models that examine fleet responses, community impacts, and adaptation potential.
 In turn, the socioeconomic models will feed back into the biological models, reflective of a dynamic system, as shown below.

 Understanding climate resilience pathways for Gulf of Alaska fishing communities